You are probably here researching Greek cat names because you’re as fascinated by Greek mythology as much as we are.

 - Nemesis – She sounds scary, but she’s just the Goddess of Destiny.
 She could very well be responsible for you getting your cat.

-- Nike (Nyke) – This is where the big brand got their namesake, Nike is a winged goddess.
+- Nike (Nyke) – This is where the big brand got its namesake, Nike is a winged goddess.

 - Rhea – The wife of Cronus, the Titan.
 So you know she was a powerful being.

 - Selene– Another Goddess of the Moon.